AccessibilityResearch/CSF24/README.md

 - [Unity Tutorial for Beginners - YouTube](https://www.youtube.com/watch?v=X367yDYmogo)

 ### Wwise
 The fall 2024 team utlized a Youtube resources and documentation for the project.
 One notable and great resource was Micheal G Wagner on youtube.
+Make sure you watch all of these videos up to part 6 and reverb zones.
+This series of videos will teach you the basics of Wwise.
 - [Michael G Wagner - YouTube](https://www.youtube.com/watch?v=OchYfH0wb0U&list=PLzlEBXWjqM97U5rHMERc82sTXRBoSB_Fu)

 ## Usage